 If a staff member becomes aware of a data breach, or suspected data breach taking place then they must report this to their line manager in the first instance.
 Line Managers are requested to report matters as soon as possible to the Legal Services team using the Data Breach Reporting Form.
-If the matter is urgent and needs immediate attention then reports can be made by telephone to the Legal Services team on 0141 848 3699.
+If the matter is urgent and needs immediate attention then reports can be made to the Legal Services team on dataprotection@uws.ac.uk.